lazd/coronaglobe/README.md

 ## Acknowledgements

+This project wouldn't be possible without [John Hopkins University](https://systems.jhu.edu/research/public-health/ncov/)'s reseach and coronavirus data.
+Their freely available [CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19) is the source of data for this project.

 Huge thanks to [James Hastings-Trew's Planetary Pixel Emporium](http://planetpixelemporium.com/earth.html) for his amazing 4K Earth textures.

 Thanks to [@yonet](https://github.com/yonet/) for [TweetMigration](https://github.com/yonet/TweetMigration), which was used as the basis for this project.